-There are airport buses a short taxi ride from our hotel.
-These service both Pudong and Hong Qiao airports, and are frequent and inexpensive.
-The best place to catch the airport bus is from the CAAC office on Nanjing Xi Lu, beside Jing'an Temple (CNY19, operating hours 07:20 -23:00).
-The best way to Pudong Airport from our hotel is by the Maglev train, an attraction in itself, this train reaches up to 431 km/h (268 mph) and operates from 07:00 to 21:00.
-(CNY50, 20% discount is available if you show your flight ticket).
-Take the subway or taxi to Longyang Rd Metro Station and take the Maglev from there.
+A short taxi ride from our hotel are airport buses that you can take to both Pudong and Hongqiao airports, which are frequent and inexpensive.
+The best place to catch the airport bus is from the CAAC office on Nanjing Xi Lu, beside Jing'an Temple (CNY19, operating hours 07:20 - 23:00).
+The fastest way to Pudong Airport from our hotel is on the Maglev train.
+An attraction in itself, this train reaches up to 431 km/h (268 mph) and operates from 07:00 to 21:00 (CNY50, 20% discount is available if you show your flight ticket).
+Take the subway or taxi to Longyang Road Metro Station and take the Maglev from here.

-Metered taxis from our hotel to either airport should cost around CNY200.
+A metered taxi ride from our hotel to either airport should cost approx. CNY200.

 A departure transfer from our hotel to the airport is available if arranged at the time of booking.
 Transfers cannot be arranged during the trip.
-Please advise your flight departure details at least 14 days prior to your trip start date.
+Please advise your flight arrival details at least 14 days prior to your trips start date to book a transfer.
 If you plan to stay longer, this departure transfer can only be offered in conjunction with post-tour accommodation booked through Intrepid.

-If you have booked a post trip airport transfer, please ask your leader to confirm with our local operator the time of departure and meeting place.
-If you have any problems you can also contact our local operator Mr Li Wei Min on (+86) 1390 186 5219.
+If you have booked a post-trip airport transfer, please ask your leader to confirm with our local operator the time of departure and meeting place.
+If you have any problems you can also contact our local operator Ms.Liu Zhen (+86) 13585099375

 Please also make sure you have access to an additional US$400, to be used when unforeseen incidents or circumstances outside our control (eg. a natural disaster, civil unrest or an outbreak of bird flu) necessitate a change to our planned route.